Working with OpenRefine

 Exploring data by applying multiple filters

-- seeing a big picture of your data, and
+- seeing the big picture of your data, and

 - filtering down to just the subset of rows that you want to change in bulk.

-A ‘Facet’ groups all the like values that appear in a column, and then allow you to filter the data by these values and edit values across many records at the same time.
+A ‘Facet’ groups the values that appear in a column according to some criterion, and then allows you to filter the groups and edit values across many records at the same time.

 One type of Facet is called a ‘Text facet’.
-This groups all the identical text values in a column and lists each value with the number of records it appears in.
+This groups all the identical text values in a column and lists each value with the number of records in which it appears.
 The facet information always appears in the left hand panel in the OpenRefine interface.

 Here we will use faceting to look for potential errors in data entry in the